 These bite-sized treats are little cylindrical pieces of heaven in pancake form.
 And diving into a bowl of them is the ultimate breakfast experience, in part due to the syrup-to-pancake ratio you achieve by making your banana pancakes baby-sized.

 As an environmental scientist, I am always looking for ways to reduce food waste.
 Bananas are one of those produce items that go from perfect to entirely overripe seemingly overnight.

 Green tip: Did you know that of the billions of pounds of food wasted annually, it is estimated that 50% of it happens in our homes?
 It’s always best to avoid food waste as much as you can!

 But the good news is, the riper the banana, the more flavorful!
 As a banana ripens it gets sweeter and sweeter, which means it becomes even better to fry into pancakes.

-So grab that overripe banana and a couple other essentials and your on your way to a delicious breakfast!
+So grab that overripe banana and a couple of other essentials and you’re on your way to a delicious breakfast!
 Here’s what you’ll need:

 If you have bananas that are not too ripe, that’s okay!
 Your not-so-ripe bananas will be a little firmer, so you can expect to have a little bit of a thicker consistency.
 You may want to add a teaspoon of extra milk in this case.